SamuraiZack/IGN-Code-Foo/README.txt

 Problem four contains a text file with a link to a youtube video I made to answer the question.
 Hopefully the video is enough to show how passionate I am about working with you guys!

+Also I've included a brief bio and a work history in the folder called Bio.

-If there's any problems, contact me at athar@ucsd.edu.
+If there's any problems, please contact me at athar@ucsd.edu.

 Thank you!
 Zack Thar